trojan-gfw/trojan/docs/config.md

 ```

 - `run_type`: running trojan as `server`
-- `local_addr`: trojan server will be bound to set interface.
-Feel free to change this to ``::`` or other addresses, if you know what you are doing.
+- `local_addr`: trojan server will be bound to the specified interface.
+Feel free to change this to `::` or other addresses, if you know what you are doing.
 - `local_port`: trojan server will be bound to this port.
 - `remote_addr`: the endpoint address that trojan server will connect to when encountering other protocols.
-- `remote_port`: the endpoint port to which trojan server connects when encountering 'other protocols'
+- `remote_port`: the endpoint port to which trojan server connects when encountering other protocols.
 - `password`: password used for verification
 - `keyfile`: private key file for encryption
 - `keyfile_password`: password of the keyfile